Regulating screen-time? This why Saint Charles Lwanga America Center will help you

 I developed several self-confidence tools.
 I want to use Saint Charles Lwanga America Center as a dedicated rehabilitation space addressing the issue of virtual social media addiction.

 2. I have had the opportunity to work in clinical, research, development work and education settings in the USA, Europe, Africa and Asia.
-Communities are looking for ways to address addiction of different kinds.
-Virtual social media/electronic platforms are some of the immediate tools whose use we need to balance.
+Communities are looking for ways to address addiction.
+There are different kinds of addiction.

 We employ an approach called the Negotiated Periodic Weaning (NPW) methodology where participants agree to intermittently step back from the phone, laptop and all virtual social media platforms for a span of time.
 This could be for an hour for every 3 hours of exposure or whatever choice they decided upon.
 It could also be during riding or driving.
 They use this time for mindfulness activities.
 All activities are evidence-based mindful-based cognitive therapy and mindful based stress reduction models.